dawn-boy/obsidian-notes/Vollege/MPC.md

 ### Co-processor configuration
 - A Co-processor is a specially designed circuit on microprocessor chip that can perform the same task very quickly than the main processor
 - it reduces the work load on the CPU
-- Co-processor shares the same memory, IO system, bus controll logic and clock generator
+- Co-processor shares the same memory, IO system, bus control logic and clock generator
 - Co-processor handles specific tasks like mathematical calculations, graphical display on screen, etc.
 - eg: the 8086 and 8088 can perform most of the operations but their instruction set is not able to perform complex mathematical operation, so in those cases they require something like the intel 8087 math processor
 ## how is the processor and Co-processor connected